Art of Arbiters: Gaining Edges and Changing Conditions

 Class: Ava, Bea, Cea, or Dea

-Cost: Total cost of Pool to use that technique
+Cost: Total cost of Pool to use the Arbiter.

-Prep (Optional): Some Arbiters will require the preparation of Naten in the way of certain Ava or activation of certain Dea skills to use
+Prep: Some Arbiters may require the preparation of Naten in the way of certain Ava or activation of certain Dea skills to use as an additional Cost.
+Prep reduces the Cost of an Arbiter -1

 Ava Class